 Notting Hill Carnival happens every year on the last weekend of August, including the summer bank holiday (public holiday) Monday.
-The Notting Hill Carnival 2019 dates are 25 and 26 August, with more celebrations on the eve of the carnival on 24 August.
+However, the Notting Hill Carnival 2021 dates are yet to be confirmed.

-Check the Notting Hill Carnival website for the full line-up.
+Check back closer to the time for the Notting Hill Carnival 2021 line-up.

 Where is Notting Hill Carnival?

-The Notting Hill Carnival route remains the same in 2019 as in previous years.
-Check the official website for full details and to download the official app, which features a Notting Hill Carnival map.
+The Notting Hill Carnival route usually remains the same every year and can be found on the official app, which features a Notting Hill Carnival map.

 How to get to Notting Hill Carnival

-With many road closures taking place during the festival, London public transport is the best way to travel to the Notting Hill Carnival.
+As many road closures take place during the festival, London public transport is the best way to travel to the Notting Hill Carnival.

-Allow extra time for your journey as a number of local Tube stations will be closed or subject to disruption.
-Extra buses will be put on during the carnival weekend, but buses will be diverted away from the carnival route.
+If you're planning to visit the festival, allow extra time for your journey as a number of local Tube stations close or are subject to disruption.
+Extra buses are normally put on during the carnival weekend, but these are diverted away from the carnival route.